jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 would ideally not have much measurable impact on other clients at all).
 This is handled by use of a fair-queuing algorithm to process requests that are assigned the same priority level.
-Each request is assigned to a _flow_, identified by the name of the matching FlowSchema plus a _flow distinguisher_ — in the current design, this is either the requesting user or the target resource's namespace — and the system attempts to give approximately equal weight to requests in different flows of the same priority level.
+Each request is assigned to a _flow_, identified by the name of the matching FlowSchema plus a _flow distinguisher_ — which is either the requesting user, the target resource's namespace, or nothing — and the system attempts to give approximately equal weight to requests in different flows of the same priority level.

 After classifying a request into a flow, the API Priority and Fairness feature then may assign the request to a queue.
-This assignment uses a technique known as _shuffle sharding_, and it makes relatively efficient use of queues to insulate light flows from heavy flows.
+This assignment uses a technique known as {{< glossary_tooltip term_id="shuffle-sharding" text="shuffle sharding" >}}, which makes relatively efficient use of queues to insulate light flows from heavy flows.

 The details of the queuing algorithm are tunable for each priority level, and allow administrators to trade off memory use, fairness (the property that